 Membership Action Plan (MAP)

 The Membership Action Plan (MAP) is a NATO programme of advice, assistance and practical support tailored to the individual needs of countries wishing to join the Alliance.
 Participation in the MAP does not prejudge any decision by the Alliance on future membership.
-Current participants are Bosnia and Herzegovina and the former Yugoslav Republic of Macedonia¹.
+Current participants are Bosnia and Herzegovina and the Republic of North Macedonia.

 Upon decision of the North Atlantic Council, countries participate in the MAP submit individual annual national programmes on their preparations for possible future membership.
 These cover political, economic, defence, resource, security and legal aspects.

 The MAP process provides a focused and candid feedback mechanism on aspirant countries' progress on their programmes.
 This includes both political and technical advice, as well as annual meetings between all NATO members and individual aspirants at the level of the North Atlantic Council to assess progress, on the basis of an annual progress report.
 A key element is the defence planning approach for aspirants, which includes elaboration and review of agreed planning targets.

 Throughout the year, meetings and workshops with NATO civilian and military experts in various fields allow for discussion of the entire spectrum of issues relevant to membership.

 The MAP was launched in April 1999 at the Alliance’s Washington Summit to help countries aspiring to NATO membership in their preparations.
 The process drew heavily on the experience gained during the accession process of the Czech Republic, Hungary and Poland, which became members in the Alliance’s first post-Cold War round of enlargement in 1999.